sixth-sensei/sixth-sensei.github.io/posts/thm/posts/agentsudo.md

 ### Port 80

-Navigating to the http server, we're greeted with this page
+Navigating to the http service, we're greeted with this page

 ![staticsite](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/9761a4b5-ee71-4b56-86ab-9bbaed45e074)

-From webpage, we need a codename to access the site and there's a hint `user-agent` which is an http header.
+From webpage, we need a codename to access the site and there's a hint `user-agent` which is a http header.
 Firing up burpsuite, let's try R as agent; we have this

 ![agentR](https://github.com/sixth-sensei/sixth-sensei.github.io/assets/31647166/70f68919-438e-498d-9d78-d95ea65942a4)